 I am Associate Editor of Frontiers of Biogeography and of Frontiers in Marine Science, Subject editor of Biodiversity Data Journal, and an Editorial Board Member of Journal of Marine Science and Engineering, and Reviewer Board of Diversity.
 I am also Taxonomic editor of the Paleobiology Database (https://paleobiodb.org/classic).

-Outreach is an important item in MPB.
+Outreach is a very important item for me and MPB.
 We produced over 20 TV documentaries related with our research.
-I am the author of 7 books related with the natural history of the Azores and the palaeontological heritage of Santa Maria Island.
+I am the author of 8 books related with the natural history of the Azores and the palaeontological heritage of Santa Maria Island.